• Skip to main content

 You know that the back (posterior) of your legs, your glutes, and your back are the most massive muscles.

-And the muscle you are sitting on, your glutes, is the largest of all your muscles.
+And the muscle you are likely sitting on right now, your gluteus maximus aka butt, is the largest of all your muscles.

 These muscles on the backside of your body, also known as the posterior chain, take up most of the area.